jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 [![Commits since lastest release](https://img.shields.io/github/commits-since/jvlflame/JAV-Sort-Scrape-javlibrary/latest/master?style=flat-square)](#)
 [![Last commit](https://img.shields.io/github/last-commit/jvlflame/JAV-Sort-Scrape-javlibrary?style=flat-square)](https://github.com/jvlflame/JAV-Sort-Scrape-javlibrary/commits/master)

-The sort_jav Python script originally written by [/u/Ohura](https://reddit.com/user/Ohura) sorts and renames folder of unsorted JAV videos, downloads covers, and writes the raw JavLibrary page to html.
+The sort_jav Python script originally written by [/u/Ohura](https://reddit.com/user/Ohura) sorts and renames a folder of unsorted JAV videos, downloads covers, and writes the raw JavLibrary page to html.
 The Set-JAVNfo PowerShell script will work in conjunction with sort_jav to create a functional .nfo metadata file from the html file for easy import into Emby, Jellyfin, Kodi, and/or Plex.

 There are settings you can configure, such as how the file is renamed, putting them in folders, or downloading covers.
 Take a look in the [settings_sort_jav.ini](/settings_sort_jav.ini) file for the full set of options.